ruse-traveler/SCorrelatorUtilities/README.md

 # SCorrelatorUtilities

 Collected here useful types, methods, and constant used throughout the sPHENIX Cold QCD Energy-Energy Correlator analysis.
-There are three components:
+There are four components:

+  - `Constants::`: enums and methods used to consolidate important constants as well as mappings between various flags, nodes, etc.;
   - `Types::`: classes used to consolidate relevant information and operations on said information from things like tracks, calorimeter clusters, jets, etc.;
   - `Tools::`: methods defining frequently used operations and calculations; and